Nuix/NSRL-Nist-generator/README.md

 ## Usage

+This script does use the sourceItemFactory to extract the containers produced by NSRL.
+This will require a licence that supports imager (or better!), so ARX, enterprise-workstation (not audited) etc.

 Click the script from menu.
 Follow the prompts to select the categories you wish to combine.
 When completed open a new workbench tab and your list should appear in the filter items.

+This script can also be run via nuix console.
+Append the options you'd like to use like the following and point the console to the script location.

+    nuix_console.exe "C:\Scripts\Download NSRL.nuixscript\runme.rb" "Modern RDS (unique)" "Android RDS" "iOS RDS"

 # How it works
 Downloads file: